Tact

 LSP integration

-When the language server supports it, LSP package enables improved autocomplete, go-to-definition, formatting, “hover docs”, compiler errors and warnings, general diagnostics and more.
+When the language server supports it, the LSP package enables improved autocomplete, go-to-definition, formatting, “hover docs,” compiler errors and warnings, general diagnostics, and more.

-To setup keyboard shortcuts for the language server, see: Key Bindings.
+For example, to set up keyboard shortcuts for the language server, see Key Bindings.

 Compatibility

-This package's syntax highlighting capabilities target Sublime Text 3+, while the rest of the features try to target the latest Sublime Text 4+.
-Bugs related to those features failing on any version lower that 4 won't be focused on.
+This package's syntax highlighting capabilities target Sublime Text 3+.
+At the same time, the rest of the features try to target the latest Sublime Text 4+—bugs related to those features failing on any version lower than 4 will not be focused on.

 Useful Tact links